 FI0420 – Contracts

-- Purchase orders (See FISCAL POLICY FI0410);
+- Purchase orders issued by a university procurement office (See FISCAL POLICY FI0405);

-- Real property acquisition and disposition contracts (See FISCAL POLICY FI0620)
+- Real property acquisition and disposition contracts (See FISCAL POLICY FI0620);

 - Real property lease agreements (See FISCAL POLICY FI0625);

 - Contracts that must be approved by the State Building Commission; and

 - Contracts for legal services, including but not limited to outside counsel, expert witnesses, and consultants procured by the Office of the General Counsel.
 A contract is not required for deposition or trial transcription services, or any other services provided by court reporters, when obtained from a firm or individual by the Office of the General Counsel.Note: Only the General Counsel is authorized to procure legal services for the University.

 - The following applies to sponsored grants and contracts, including those with zero dollar amounts: